FelipeAAlbuquerque/Store-App-UI/README.md

-# Card Store UI
+# Sticker Store UI

-A simple user interface for a Card Store application.
+A simple user interface for a Sticker Store application.
-This project provides the front-end UI for browsing, viewing, and purchasing collectible cards.
+This project provides the front-end UI for browsing, viewing, and purchasing collectible stickers.

 ## Features

-- Browse card catalog
+- Browse sticker catalog
-- View card details
+- View sticker details
-- Add cards to cart
+- Add sticker to cart
 - Responsive design

 ## Tech Stack